linode/docs/docs/uptime/loadbalancing/use-nginx-as-a-front-end-proxy-and-software-load-balancer.md

 ## Software Load Balancing

-In addition to using nginx as a front end proxy to pass requests to other web servers, nginx can also serve as the front end for clusters of servers, and even as a software load balancer.
+In addition to using nginx as a front-end proxy to pass requests to other web servers, nginx can also serve as the front-end for clusters of servers, and even as a software load balancer.

 ### Basic HTTP Clustering